Size Of The Minecraft World

 Q: Is the Minecraft world truly infinite?

 A: Technically, yes.
 The game's algorithms can generate terrain indefinitely.
-However, practical limitations in loading times, performance, and data corruption make the truly explorable area much smaller.
+On the flip side, practical limitations in loading times, performance, and data corruption make the truly explorable area much smaller.

 Q: What is a Minecraft chunk?